7 Royal Icing Mistakes and How To Fix Them

 how to make royal icing look professional

 Sloppy lines?
 Details blending into each other?
 This could be due to the wrong consistency icing.
-Let’s do some royal icing troubleshooting.
+(The image above are from the beginning of my sugar cookie days).

-To fix this, make sure to use the right consistency for your details, like pipe-able or stiff icing.
+To fix this, make sure to use the right consistency icing for your details, like pipe-able or stiff icing.
+My 2 ingredient royal icing recipe makes pipe-able icing consistency and explains how to alter the recipe to make stiff consistency (used for tiny details and things like flowers).

 how to fix royal icing

-• Don’t pipe your entire cookie with stiff icing because not only is it going to make the icing look bumpy, but it can hurt your hand!
-(This bumpy icing shown in the watermelon rind above)
+Stiff icing: This is a much stiffer consistency that can be used to pipe small intricate details that need to dry quickly.
+Stiff icing will hold it’s shape so you can use it to pipe flowers or other details that have defined shapes.
+Don’t pipe your entire cookie with stiff icing because not only is it going to make the icing look bumpy, but it can hurt your hand! (bumpy icing shown in the watermelon rind above)

 how to fix royal icing craters